fillumina/maven-dependency-list/README.md

 - **1.0** 13/08/22 first version

+## Creating an executable script for *unix

+To create an executable script use the useful [gist](https://gist.github.com/briandealwis/782862/9cc9ef8a78af3bb78a692313f8bfa6fb76ab4663) which has been adapted and copied (with a reference added) to the project root.
+After compiling the code execute the script `run-script-creator.sh` to generate the final script `run-maven-dependency-list`.

 ## Scenario

 I like to build my projects around a lot of different reusable packages to increase reusability, testing and promoting single-responsibility principle ([SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle)).